 Number 2: Electronics

 For some productions we write scripts on the road as we shoot.
 For others we have a very active community that likes updates along the way, but at the very least we’re always busy with email.
 So we work a lot in our rooms.
 That means it is nice to be able to relax with some music and so we love the Mandarin Oriental Miami.
 This room didn’t just have an iPod dock, they had and entire interconnected system where we could play music and movies from our iPod on TV or throughout the entire suite.
 We were even able to hook up our HD cameras and watch daily rushes.
+Honorable mention to the small boutique in Greece which had iPod speakers hooked up in the small plunge pool.

 Number 3: Products